 Troy ESL offers six levels of academic-focused Troy ESL classes.
 Four skills are taught in each level: Grammar, Reading, Writing, and Listening/Speaking.
-Each level and subject have their own Learner Outcomes (LOs).
-These LOs are tested throughout the term and again on the finals.
+Each level and subject have its own Learner Outcomes (LOs).
+These LOs are tested throughout the term and again in the finals.
 These classes prepare students for academic study at Troy University.
+In addition to the regular ESL classes, we offer 6 PLUS classes.